webmachinelearning/model-loader/README.md

 ## Is an inference API blocked on MLIR or an alternative intermediate representation becoming a standard?

 Not necessarily.
 It's possible that the shape of the API could be standardized on, without the details of an IR being resolved yet.
-The community group could proceed with an existing operation-level representation, like ONNX or TFlite.
+The community group could proceed to implement using an existing operation-level representation, like ONNX or TFlite.
 Perhaps by the time the browser vendors are ready to ship, an IR will be ready.

 Alternatively, browsers could ship an operation-based format sooner, and an IR later.
 The operation-based format could be experimental, and never ship without a flag.
 Or the web platform could support both kinds of format, indefinitely,